 I head down to the bar for a couple pints and research other cities to visit whilst in Belgium.

 Ghent was recommended and also home to Delirium Brewery.
 Bruges seems cool too.
-A brief search reveals both are 30 min train rides from Brussels
+A brief search reveals both are about 30 min train rides from Brussels to Ghent to Bruges

-I overhead a conversation next to me about beer so I make a funny comment.
+I overheard a conversation next to me about beer so I make a funny comment.
 I think it had to do with Budweiser tastes like water.

 ‘Haha, true, so you’re American.
 I’m from Columbia, MO.’
 Andrew tells me.

 We talk awhile over beers, he works in a beer store, brewery place that sounds very cool.
 He is over here trying new beers and planning on bringing a lot back with him.

 We have another pint and he tells me he and his suite mate are going out.
 I invite myself as I tell him he should see Delirium Bar.

 An English guy joins us, Andrew’s suite mate James.
 We head out into the night to Delirium.

 When I was in the bar earlier it was empty.
 Now you can hear people from blocks away its super crowded.